 Asked occasionally “What to you do?”
 I describe myself as full time self-unemployed.
-My interest in jazz and vinyl is recent – just the last six years, unlike some, whose collection and knowledge has been built up over a lifetime.
+My interest in jazz and vinyl is recent – just the last seven years, unlike some, whose collection and knowledge has been built up over a lifetime.
 Making up for lost time, this blog features the fruits of “panning for gold” in London’s remaining record stores, bidding on eBay, and inspiration from other jazz collectors.
-If it’s of any interest, here is a photo archive of some of my 100 plus Blue Note originals acquired in that short time.
+If it’s of any interest, here is a photo archive of some of my 100 plus Blue Note originals I collected to start with, many more since.

 Starting with an interest mainly in original Blue Note, the holy grail in audiophile and musical performance, you will also find here original Prestige, Impulse!, Contemporary, Riverside and other labels, some West Coast, a bit of Free, and European including a smidgin of British Jazz and UK release of US recordings.
 A few Japanese pressings are including, and being in the UK, inevitably some UK releases of US recordings.
 All records here are from my personal vinyl collection.
 When not much is coming in, I look on my shelves for something of interest to write about.
 Failing that, I make something up.